Cross Sectional Elements of Road, Roadway Design

 - Cycle track

-- Cycle tracks are provided in urban areas when the volume of cycle traffic is high Minimum width of 2 meter is required, which may be increased by 1 meter for every additional track.
+- Cycle tracks are provided in urban areas when the volume of cycle traffic is high Minimum width of 2 meters is required, which may be increased by 1 meter for every additional track.

 - Guard rails